BrentBaccala/collaborate/README.md

 1. Start websockify to relay WebSock connections to the VNC server, something like this:

-   `python3 -m vnc_collaborate websockify -D --ssl-only --cert $HOME/ssl/fullchain1.pem --key $HOME/ssl/privkey1.pem --postgresdb greenlight_production 6101 localhost:5901`
+   `python3 -m vnc_collaborate websockify -D --ssl-only --cert $HOME/ssl/fullchain1.pem --key $HOME/ssl/privkey1.pem 6101 localhost:5901`

    I often run this command in a `screen` session without the `-D` option if I want to monitor its operation.